 - Patients undergoing active treatment for cancer, infection or fractures

 - Patients on high dose opioids (> 60mgs oral morphine equivalent per day)

 - Worker’s compensation or third party insurance claims

-The program facilitators in each region set the dates and times for each program.
-For further information on current program dates please contact the appropriate program facilitator.
+For information on current program dates please contact the appropriate program facilitator.